ogzhntrsn/ogzhntrsn/README.md

 - 👋 Hi, I’m @ogzhntrsn
 - 👀 I’m interested in Laravel Development
-- 🌱 I’m currently learning React-Native
+- 🌱 I’m currently learning Node.js
-- 📫 How to reach me oguzhantursunn@gmail.com
+- 📫 oguzhantursunn@gmail.com

 <!---
 ogzhntrsn/ogzhntrsn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.